North Adams Transcript

 She declined to confirm when the popular alt-country band would return to the city, saying that several dates -- including a rumored June date -- have been discussed.

 However, the band is expected to make an announcement related to the Solid Sound Festival later this week, according to their spokeswoman Deb Bernardini.

 Held over three days in August, the Wilco Solid Sound Festival included numerous bands, comedians and sound installations, which not only drew an estimated 6,000 people, but pumped an estimated $1 million to $1.5 million into the local economy.

 The pending announcement isn’t a surprise -- Wilco frontman Jeff Tweedy hinted several times during the festival, both at a press conference and during the band’s show, that they’d be returning in 2011.

-But the band’s return isn’t the only thing the museum has in store for its upcoming summer and fall seasons -- there’s also a planned expansion that will include a landscape and sound installation project by artist Jane Philbrick that will encompass 1.5 acres
+But the band’s return isn’t the only thing the museum has in store for its upcoming summer and fall seasons -- there’s also a planned expansion that will include a landscape and sound installation project by artist Jane Philbrick that will encompass 1.5 acres of MoCA’s campus.

 "We’re going to have a pretty large expansion in the summer," Myers said.
 "We have the large landscaping project, which technically won’t open until September because we want to let the plants fill in.
 It will look nice during the summer, but in the fall, it will be perfect.
 We also have another artist, Stephen Vitiello, who will have a sound installation in the former power plant building."